 - (iii) Trigger an MRM where it has not been possible, feasible and/or safe to re-engage the fallback user. - (iv) Where appropriate, adapt the system-initiated deactivation process (e.g., timing, levels of warnings) according to the current circumstances (e.g., the engagement of the fallback user, the status of the ADS and vehicle, the current traffic situation). - (d) The ADS shall assess the user is suitably engaged to resume the DDT before completion of the deactivation process. - (e) The ADS shall remain active until the system initiated deactivation process has been completed or the ADS vehicle reaches a minimal risk condition. - (f) The ADS shall provide a specific indication of the completion of the deactivation of the ADS. - (g) If applicable upon ADS deactivation, the vehicle controls, indicators, warnings, and tell-tales shall be set to an appropriate state for manual driving. - (h) If applicable, ADS features operating control of closures shall no longer influence closures or the controls associated with closures. - 5.13.4.
 ADS features that do not allow a user to take manual control of the DDT. - 5.13.4.1.
+The recommendations of 5.11.4 do not apply to remote operators and maintenance personnel.

+5.13.4.2.
+The ADS user is a passenger.

-The ADS shall provide the passenger(s) with means to request to stop the vehicle. - 5.13.4.2.
-The ADS vehicle shall provide safety-related information to the passengers. - 5.13.4.3.
-The ADS shall not initiate motion unless the safety risks to the passenger(s) have been mitigated. - 5.13.4.4.
+- 5.13.4.3.
+The ADS shall provide the passenger(s) with means to request to stop the vehicle. - 5.13.4.4.
+The ADS vehicle shall provide safety-related information to the passengers. - 5.13.4.5.
+The ADS shall not initiate motion unless the safety risks to the passenger(s) have been mitigated. - 5.13.4.6.
 The ADS may provide the user(s) with information related to ongoing operations (e.g., destination, upcoming stops, route progress).

-- 5.13.4.5.
+- 5.13.4.7.
 Controls provided for manual driving (e.g., steering, service brake, parking brake, accelerator, lighting) shall be designed to prevent any effect on the DDT whilst the ADS is performing the DDT, or reasonable safeguards shall be put in place to prevent access to controls. - 5.14.
 Safety throughout the Useful Life of the ADS and its Features - 5.14.1.
 This section addresses the safe use of an ADS and its feature(s) during the useful life of the ADS vehicle. - 5.14.2.
 The ADS shall provide an interface for the purposes of maintenance and repair by authorized persons. - 5.14.3.
 The ADS shall be designed to protect against unauthorized access to and modification of the ADS functions. - 5.14.3.1.
 The measures ensuring protection from unauthorized access should be provided in alignment with engineering best practices. - 5.14.4.
 ADS safety shall be ensured in the event of discontinued production, support, and/or maintenance.